Review: Citroen C5 Aircross (2019)

 For most people, the BlueHDi 130 will be punchy enough, with plenty of low down torque providing a relaxing drive.
-Opting for the automatic gearbox does hamper performance (reaching 62mph in 11.8 seconds compared to 10.4 seconds for the manual), although it still feels more sprightly than the 1.2 petrol.
+Opting for the automatic gearbox hampers performance (0-62mph in 11.8 seconds compared to 10.4 seconds for the manual), although it still feels more sprightly than the 1.2 petrol.

 In terms of handling, the C5 Aircross is perfectly competent for a car of this style.
-It doesn't lean too much in corners and the steering is perfectly fine, if not offering the last word in feedback.
-Visibility is good, making it easy to thread through city traffic, and parking's easy (helped by the reversing camera on Flair and Flair Plus models).
+It doesn't lean too much in corners and the steering is reasonably connected and accurate, just not as sharp as in a Peugeot 3008 on the same 205/55 R19 tyres.
+Visibility is good, making it easy to thread through city traffic, and parking is helped by the reversing camera on Flair and Flair Plus models.

-Thanks to its Progressive Hydraulic Cushions, the C5 Aircross's ride quality is quite possibly the best in its class.
-It's not too floaty, yet it soaks up lumps and bumps in the road very well.
+Thanks to its Progressive Hydraulic Cushions, the C5 Aircross's ride quality is the best in its class.
+It's not floaty, yet it soaks up lumps and bumps in the road very well.
 There's no harshness to it even on the most broken of British roads.

 |1.2 Puretech 130||53–54 mpg||10.5 s||119–121 g/km|

 |1.5 BlueHDi 130||69 mpg||10.4 s||106–108 g/km|

 Real MPG average for a Citroen C5 Aircross (2019)

 Real MPG was created following thousands of readers telling us that their cars could not match the official figures.